Best free antivirus software for 2022

 |Current deal:||Get Malwarebytes, now 25% OFF!|

-Sometimes when looking for an antivirus service, you might feel that your pick isn't light enough.
+Sometimes when looking for a good antivirus option, you might feel that your pick isn't light enough.
 This is especially the case with providers that have the same apps as their premium versions, full of features you can't use unless you opt for a subscription.
 The Malwarebytes Free version is nothing like that.

 If you only need an antivirus to clean up your PC every once in a while, Malwarebytes is an exceptional tool.
 However, users usually employ Malwarebytes as an additional antivirus, because it can remove threats that go undetected by other scanners.
 For example, the program examines your system's boot records using a rootkit scanner – so it operates even in the deepest layers of your system.